Ab (Semitic): Arabic

 In the construct state, Abū (أبو) is followed by another word to form a complete name, e.g.: Abu Mazen, another name for Mahmoud Abbas.

 Abu may be used as a kunya, an honorific.
 To refer to a man by his fatherhood (of male offspring) is polite, so that ʼabū takes the function of an honorific.
-Even a man that is as yet childless may still be known as abū of his father's name, implying that he will yet have a son called after his father.
+Even a man who is as yet childless may still be known as abū of his father's name, implying that he will yet have a son called after his father.

 The combination is extended beyond the literal sense: a man may be described as acting as a father in his relation to animals, e.g., Abu Bakr, "the father of a camel's foal"; Abu Huraira, "father of kittens".
 In some cases, a man's enemies will refer to him in such a way to besmirch him, e.g. Abu Jahl, "the father of ignorance".
 A man may be described as being the possessor of some quality, as Abu'l Na'ama "father of grace", or "the graceful one"; Abu'l Fida, "father of devotion", or "the devout one".
 An object or a place may be given a nickname, such as Abu'l hawl, "father of terror", (the Sphinx at Giza).
 Abu'l fulus, "father of money", is frequently used to refer to a place where rumors have been told of a treasure being hidden there.

 The Swahili word Bwana, meaning "mister", "sir", or "lord", is derived from the Arabic Abuna (أبونا), "our father".

 Aramaic

-The Aramaic term for father is אבא (abba).